dashingsoft/pyarmor/docs/reference/man.rst

 It requires :mod:`pyarmor.cli.runtime` to get prebuilt binary libraries of other platforms.

+.. option:: --private

+            Enable private mode for scripts.

+When private mode is enabled, the function name is empty in traceback.
+And the obfuscated scripts could not be imported by plain script or Python interpreter.

+It can't be used with :option:`--restrict`, the latter enables private mode implicitly.

 .. option:: --restrict

             Enable restirct mode for package, do not use it to obfuscate scripts.

+            It enables :option:`--private` implicitly, and has all the features of private mode.

 When restrict mode is enabled, all the modules excpet ``__init__.py`` in the package could not be imported by plain scripts.